 - Preserving historical, architectural, archeological, or cultural aspects of the property

 Once the goals of the conservation easement are determined and the easement is drafted, the easement is recorded in the county’s real property records.
-The land trust or other entity, then, monitors the property on an ongoing basis to help ensure that the purposes of the easement are being upheld according to the real property owner’s original vision.
+The land trust or other entity then monitors the property on an ongoing basis to help ensure that the purposes of the easement are being upheld according to the real property owner’s original vision.

 The Benefits Of A Conservation Easement

 There are additional advantages of conservation easements.
 Many of these advantages come in the form of tax benefits.
-Many conservation easements lands in Idaho qualify for the Wildlife Habitat Exemption created by Idaho Code Section 63-605.
+Many conservation easements land in Idaho qualify for the Wildlife Habitat Exemption created by Idaho Code Section 63-605.
 This exemption is a property tax exemption extended to lands covered by the Agricultural Exemption for at least three prior years.

 Do I Need The Help Of A Property Rights Lawyer?

-An advanced skill set including training in conservation law, real estate law and tax code is just the beginning of what you will need to look for in ensuring competent negotiation of your conservation easement terms of agreement.
+An advanced skill set, including training in conservation law, real estate law, and tax code is just the beginning of what you will need to look for in ensuring competent negotiation of your conservation easement terms of agreement.